juanluisbaptiste/network-tests/bandwidth/README.md

 # bandwidth Measurement

-Both scripts have the following feautures:
+Both scripts have the following features:

 ## Features
 - Run multiple tests in one go.